Nikolai Ovchinnikov

-Nikolai Vassilievich Ovchinnikov (October 14, 1918 in village of Mizhuli, Cheboksary Uezd – February 2004), was a Russian and Chuvash painter (historical and conversation pieces, landscapes), People's Artist of Russia and Chuvashia, Professor, Member of the National Academy of Sciences and Arts of the Chuvash Republic.
+Nikolai Vasilyevich Ovchinnikov (Николай Васильевич Овчинников; 14 October 1918 – February 2004) was a Russian painter and professor.
+An ethnic Chuvash, he was the People's Artist of Russia and Chuvashia and Member of the National Academy of Sciences and Arts of the Chuvash Republic.

 Biography

 He was born in the village of Mizhuli in Mariinsko-Posadsky District of the Chuvash Republic in 1918.

 Studied in Alatyr Art School (1937).

 During 1939–1945, Ovchinnikov fought in the Soviet-Finnish War on the Karelian Isthmus and World War II.

 Since 1944, a member of the USSR Union of Artists.

-In 1951 he graduated the Ilya Repin Institute of Arts, Sculpture and Architecture of the USSR Academy of Arts in Leningrad (now St. Petersburg (workshop of Professor R.R.
+In 1951 he graduated from the Ilya Repin Institute of Arts, Sculpture and Architecture of the USSR Academy of Arts in Leningrad (now St. Petersburg (workshop of Professor R.R.
 Frenz).
 A Candidate degree in Art Studies in 1954.

 Since 1960, he was an associate professor of the Chair of Arts at the Fine and Graphic Arts Department of the Chuvash State Teacher's Institute named after I.Ya.
 Yakovlev.

 Secretary of the Board of the RSFSR Union of Artists (1961–1983).

 Chairman of the Board of the Union of Artists of the Chuvash ASSR (1963–1989).

 People's Artist of the Chuvash ASSR (1968).

 Professor of Fine Arts Chair (1973).

 Full member of the National Academy of Sciences and Arts of the Chuvash Republic (1995).